What Does a Piano Cost?

 Special Edition Case Designs

-Steinway also recently reintroduced a historic furniture style originally released in the 1940s designed by famed mid-century design firm Teague.
+Steinway also recently reintroduced a historic furniture style initially released in the 1940s designed by famed mid-century design firm Teague.
 Special Edition Case designs can add between 15-40% to the price of the piano.

-A limited-edition case design differs from the above “Special Edition” in that the production numbers are truly limited.
+A limited-edition case design differs from the above “Special Edition” in that the production numbers are limited.
 These pianos are produced to commemorate special occasions and special partnerships.
 Recently Steinway & Sons collaborated with famed designer Dakota Jackson and international concert pianist Lang Lang to create the “Black Diamond” limited edition.